octo-technology/OpenTezos/docs/baking/bakers_list.md

 ### What kind of baker?

 You have probably come across terms like **public baker**, **private baker** or **corporate baker**.
 How are they different?
 In terms of protocol, i.e. participation in block validation, there is no difference.
-But there is one somewhere else.
+The difference lies somewhere else.

 #### Public bakers